yanil8068/ajio/README.md

 ### Planning & Design

 - The project started with designing a modern UI inspired by AJIO, using React for a component-based architecture.
-- Tailwind CSS and Material UI were chosen for responsive, customizable components.
+- Tailwind CSS was chosen for responsive, customizable components.
 - Redux Toolkit was used to manage global states, like cart data and user authentication.

 ### Authentication Setup

-- Integrated Firebase and JWT for secure user authentication.
+- Integrated Firebase for secure user authentication.
 - Implemented login and signup, with an automatic redirect to the login page when users attempt cart actions without being logged in.

 ### Cart & Product Management